DIY Sofa Slipcover. Update, Refresh, Renew

 image of back support cover

-I did the same on the other back support.
+I repeated the same process for the second back support.

 image of the back support covers